JaccoGritter/ToegangsTicket/README.md

 JavaScript for calculations added

-To do:
+Added more CSS styling
-* Add more CSS styling
+Added response to "betalen" button

-* Add response to "betalen" button
+Possible future update (if time permits): basket!!